akarcode/MultiMatteTamer/README.md

 - **Selected** will only list the selected objects in your scene.
 - **Elements** this will create the render elements based on your selection.
 If **Collect** is checked the elements will be created accordingly.

+- Double clicking inside a Cell will select either the same OID's, all items within a Layer or all related Names that end with a Number.

 ### Requirements

 To create the render elements this script needs V-Ray since MultiMatteElement is part of V-Ray.
-Or else the 'Elements' button will be hidden.
+Or else the 'Elements' button will be hidden but OID's can still be set.

 ### Changelog

+v1.1.0

+- rewrote the code responsible for cell coloring
+- added ability to select related by doubleclicking inside a cell
+- sorting columns is now possible

 v1.0.1